Application management : Configuration : Translations : Translating the application

 To add a new language to the Planon application you should:

-1. Export a language file to serve as the source language file.
+Export a language file containing the system components.

-2. Translate the labels in that file into the new language.
+2. Translate the entries to the new language.

-3. Amend the header to fit the new language.
+3. Amend the header and package_info.json to match the new language.